audy/stitch/README.md

 This script uses BLAST to find how a set of paired end reads overlaps, and then writes out a contig based on the best BLAST hit.

-This script is extremely slow.
-Probably because it has to write files for each paired-end read, causing a lot of lag.

-I eventually gave up as I found an assembly program that supports overlapping paired end reads.

-Perhaps this work will be useful to someone else in the future.
-Some portions of the script can be used for other general bioinformatics tasks such as dnaobj.py but I'm sure you'll just want to use BioPython anyway.

-I've since stopped working on this.
-If you want me to start again, ask nicely.

 ## Usage

 python test.py fastqfile1 fastqfile2 contigfile contig_failed_file

-Where fastqfile1 is the 5' most and fastqfile2 is the 3' most
+Where fastqfile1 is the 5' most and fastqfile2 is the 3' most.

+(Not to self: Switch to argparse or something!)

 ## Files